 32. Find out on which day and date will happen any holiday

 Enter “(name of holiday) (year)”.

 Enter “what day is it in (any number) days”.

 34. Get official statistics

 Enter words like “population” or “GPD” and the name of a country, state or city.

-Click on the microphone and say “Give me a love quote” and you'll get one read to you.
-Typing it in will you you the same result but it's not as much fun...
+Click on the microphone and say, “Give me a love quote,” and you'll get one read to you.
+Typing it in will give you the same result, but it's not as much fun...